 White Willow Bark

 Forslean, also known as coleus forskohlii, is an herb used in Asian medicine to treat everything from asthma to obesity.
 Unfortunately, we were unable to find any evidence to support Forslean as a weight loss aid, though research in the Journal of the International Society of Sports Nutrition found that Forslean could mitigate weight gain.

 Satiereal is an extract of the saffron stigma.
-A study published in Nutrition Research (New York, N.Y.) found that Satiereal can increase satiety and reduce snacking in overweight women.
+A study published in Nutrition Research (New York, N.Y.) found that Satiereal can increase satiety and reduce overweight women’s snacking.

 According to researchers from the University of Michigan, 5-HTP plays a role in serotonin production.
 There is some evidence to suggest 5-HTP is an appetite suppressant, but more research is needed.

 Cosmoperine, or tetrahydropiperine (THP), is derived from piperine.
 Piperine is the alkaloid that gives black pepper its pungency.
-Tetrahydropiperine is used to help the skin absorb active compounds, but there is no research to support its safety or efficacy.
+Tetrahydropiperine helps the skin absorb active compounds, but there is no research to support its safety or efficacy.

 Scroll below for one of the best products we’ve seen over the last year.